Early Years Evaluation – Direct Assessment (EYE-DA)

 Here is a look at the EYE-DA elements in more depth:

-Awareness of Self and Environment – a child’s understanding of the world and his or her ability to make connections with home and community experiences.
+Awareness of Self and Environment – a child’s understanding of the world, his or her ability to make connections with home and community experiences.

-Cognitive Skills – a child’s basic math and pre-reading skills and his or her ability to solve problems.
+Cognitive Skills – a child’s basic math, pre-reading skills and his or her ability to solve problems.

 Language and Communication – a child’s understanding of spoken language and his or her ability to express thoughts and feelings.

 Fine motor (physical development) – a child’s ability to perform small movements that require hand-eye coordination.